thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 path-to-output.png --minify`

-If you want to minify, but want to keep your cart easily debuggable or reasonably readable by others, you can do:
+If you want to minify, but also to keep your cart easily debuggable and reasonably readable by others, you can do:

 `python shrinko8.py path-to-input.p8 path-to-output.png --minify-safe-only --no-minify-rename --no-minify-lines`